GdAlSi: An antiferromagnetic topological Weyl semimetal with non-relativistic spin splitting: Methods

 \subsection{Single crystal growth}

-High-quality single crystals of GdAlSi were grown using the self-flux method in regular alumina crucibles with stoichiometric mixtures of Gd:Al:Si=1:15:1 of constituent elements having a purity of 99.99$\%$.
+High-quality single crystals of GdAlSi were grown using the self-flux method in regular alumina crucibles with an elemental ratio of Gd:Al:Si = 1:15:1, each having a purity of 99.99$\%$.
 The alumina crucibles were sealed in quartz ampules and heated up to 1000$^{\circ}$ C for 36 hours at a rate of 3$^{\circ}$C/hour and were slowly cooled down to 700 $^{\circ}$C at a rate of 0.05$^{\circ}$ C/min for the centrifuge to remove the residual Al flux.